-The above graph represents Netflix quarterly revenue from the US – from fiscal Q1 2011 to Q1 2019.
-The United States has always been the most promising country for Netflix.
-The region accounted for nearly 47.6% of the company’s total revenue generated in Q1 2019.
-Netflix’s domestic revenue from DVD and Streaming services increased a notable 12.3% YoY to $2,154.24 million ($2.2 billion) in the first quarter of 2019.
+The above graph represents Netflix US revenue by quarter, starting from fiscal Q1 2011 to Q4 2019.
+The United States has always been the most promising country for the company.
+The region accounted for nearly 46.2% of the Netflix total revenue generated in Q4 2019.
+Netflix domestic revenue from DVD and Streaming services increased an impressive 21.4% YoY during Q4 2019, to $2,526.12 million ($2.5 billion).

 About Netflix Inc.

 Netflix Inc. (NASDAQ: NFLX) was founded on August 29, 1997, by Reed Hastings and Marc Randolph as a DVD-rental-by-mail firm.
 However, the company began its operations on April 14, 1998, by opening the world’s first online DVD rental store.
 For $19.95 a month, subscribers can rent as many DVDs as they want.
 The company slowly expanded its business by offering the streaming service in the US while retaining the DVD and Blu-ray rental service.
 In September 2010, the company began offering its streaming service to Canada, which later expanded to other international markets such as Latin America, the United Kingdom, Ireland, Australia, etc. Netflix is now available almost every corner of the world, except in mainland China (due to local restrictions), Syria, North Korea, and Crimea (due to US sanctions).

 Netflix’s IPO (initial public offering) completed on May 29, 2002, selling 5.5 million shares of common stock at the price of $15.00 per share.

 On January 22, 2018, Netflix’s market capitalization ballooned to $100 billion, becoming the largest digital media and entertainment company in the world.

 Netflix is ranked #38 on the list of the World’s Most Valuable Brands by Forbes, with a brand value of $15.5 billion in 2019.